×

 Example:

-Live rollups show readiness by yard/site, failed checks, and plain-language insights for ops leaders.
+Real‑time dashboards compile data to show readiness levels by yard or site, highlight failed checks and provide plain‑language insights for operational leaders.

 Demonstrating ROI